 Most drug and alcohol treatment programs fall into the categories of either inpatient or outpatient rehabs.
 While both types of treatments focus on your recovery, each has unique benefits and different types of treatment that make them unique.
-Contact Sunstone Recovery to learn more about our telehealth addiction services by calling 855.833.9199.
+Contact Sunstone Recovery to learn more about our intensive outpatient services by calling 855.833.9199.

 Inpatient rehabs and residential treatment are more intensive options available to you.
 On the other hand, an outpatient rehab center is more of a part-time program that allows you to carry on with some daily activities such as work or school.
 Understanding the differences in each type of rehabilitation allows you and your family to make the best choice of which type of rehab you need to complete your recovery.
 The most important thing to consider is the success of your treatment and how it leads to your sobriety.

 The best way to determine the level of treatment that you need is to meet with a substance abuse specialist.
 Our therapists have years of experience treating mental health and addiction issues.
 A professional can assess your situation, answer your questions, and then help you choose the appropriate program based on your needs.

 Inpatient Rehab Center